suryakantamangaraj/ShaktiSDK/software/examples/readme.md

 #### Contents ####

-* Makefile
-  -  The Makefile has support for different target boards and applications.
 * hello
   - The program is used to test the uart with the help of hello world program.
   -  src code:hello.c
-* uartmp3
-  - The program is used to play the mp3 format song using the uart.
-  -  src code:uartmp3.c
 * maze
   - A configurable rat in a maze game.
   -  src code:maze.c